Avoiding Disparity Amplification under Different Worldviews: A More General Notion of Disparity Amplification

 \end{definition} $\rhostar$ characterizes how much impact $\Ycs$ can have on the output of the model.
 If the impact is small, we can conclude that the model is not using $\Ycs$ much, so not much output disparity can be explained by $\Ycs$.
 On the other hand, if a small change in $\Ycs$ can cause a large change in the probability distribution of $\Yps$, then even a large output disparity can possibly be due to a small inter-group difference in $\Ycs$.
 In fact, the use of $\rhostar$ makes Definition~\ref{def:dispampcont} invariant to scaling in $\Ycs$.
-If a numerical $\Ycs$ is increased by some factor, $\rhostar$ will decrease by the same factor, so the quantity on the right-hand side of Equation~\ref{eqn:dispampcont} will not change.
+If a numerical $\Ycs$ is increased by some factor, $\rhostar$ will decrease by the same factor, so the quantity on the right-hand side of \eqref{eqn:dispampcont} will not change.

-We now give two arguments that Definition~\ref{def:dispampcont} is the correct refinement of the previous definition (Definition~\ref{def:dispamp}).
-First, we show that the new definition is a broader discrimination criterion than the previous one.
+We now show relationships between the new Definition~\ref{def:dispampcont} and the previous definition (Definition~\ref{def:dispamp}).
+First, we show that the old definition combined with a reasonable distance metric implies the new definition.
 The previous definition assumes that $\Ycs$ is categorical, and in this case a natural distance metric for its support $\Ycalcs$ is the indicator $d(u, v) = \mathds{1}(u \neq v)$.
-With this distance metric, we can relate the total variation distance used in the right-hand side of Equation~\ref{eqn:dispamp} with the earthmover distance used in Equation~\ref{eqn:dispampcont}. \begin{theorem} Let the construct $\Ycs$ be categorical with support $\Ycalcs$, which has distance metric $d(u, v) = \mathds{1}(u \neq v)$.
-If a model has disparity amplification under Definition~\ref{def:dispamp}, the model has disparity amplification under Definition~\ref{def:dispampcont} as well. \end{theorem} \begin{proof} We proceed by showing that $\rhostar \cdot \dem(\Ycs|Z{=}0, \Ycs|Z{=}1) \le \dtv(\Ycs|Z{=}0, \Ycs|Z{=}1)$.
+With this distance metric, we can relate the total variation distance used in the right-hand side of \eqref{eqn:dispamp} with the earthmover distance used in \eqref{eqn:dispampcont}. \begin{theorem} Let the construct $\Ycs$ be categorical with support $\Ycalcs$, which has distance metric $d(u, v) = \mathds{1}(u \neq v)$.
+If a model has disparity amplification under Definition~\ref{def:dispamp}, the model has disparity amplification under Definition~\ref{def:dispampcont} as well. \end{theorem} \ifunabridged \begin{proof} We proceed by showing that $\rhostar \cdot \dem(\Ycs|Z{=}0, \Ycs|Z{=}1) \le \dtv(\Ycs|Z{=}0, \Ycs|Z{=}1)$.

 Since the likelihood function $\ell$ in Definition~\ref{def:dispampcont} is always between 0 and 1, we have $|\ell(u) - \ell(v)| \le 1 = d(u, v)$ when $u \neq v$, so $\ell$ is 1-Lipschitz continuous.
 Therefore $\rhostar \le 1$, and it suffices to show that $\dem(\Ycs|Z{=}0, \Ycs|Z{=}1) \le \dtv(\Ycs|Z{=}0, \Ycs|Z{=}1)$.